How could a Human Rights Act help Aboriginal and Torres Strait Islander peoples?

 In order for the rights contained in the International Covenant on Civil and Political Rights and the Declaration on the Rights of Indigenous Peoples to be enforceable in New South Wales they need to be protected in law – for example in a Human Rights Act for New South Wales.

-The preamble of the ACT’s Human Rights Act and the Victorian Charter of Rights and Responsibilities both acknowledge the special relevance that human rights have for Aboriginal people.
-The Victorian Charter also specifically protects the cultural rights of Aboriginal people.
-It says:
+The preamble of the ACT’s Human Rights Act, Queensland’s Human Rights Act and the Victorian Charter of Rights and Responsibilities each acknowledge the special relevance that human rights have for Aboriginal and Torres Strait Islander people.

 Aboriginal and Torres Strait Islander Peoples living in New South Wales deserve the protection of a Human Rights Act too.